uiff/nats-NodeRed-Node-uc20/README.md

 ## DataHub Input Node

 - Select the u-OS config node, then choose one of the discovered providers from the dropdown (the node queries `/datahub/v1/providers` for you).
+If your OAuth client lacks read-only scope, the dropdown is disabled and you can type the provider ID manually.
 - Pick the variables you need from the multi-select list.
 Leave it empty to receive all variables from the provider.
+(When manual provider input is used the list may stay empty, because it also requires the read-only permission.)
 - The node outputs messages with the structure:
   ```json
   {